Through Mud and Barbed Wire

 The book also traces my own struggle with religious belief, and my criticism of supernaturalist and fundamentalist views.

-For the review of this book in 'The Philosopher', click here.
+From the review of this book in the on-line edition of 'The Philosopher'...

 '... the tale draws the reader in as it progresses.
 Within a few chapters, we are captivated.'

 '...
 Thompson takes a fairly uncommon approach to his subject.
 This is not just about issues.
 It is just as much about context: people, geography, history, society, religion—and his own, personal passion.
 In short, he takes an holistic approach.
 It is reflected in the title: Through Mud and Barbed Wire.
 This book will be about tangibles, not mere ideas.
 The strategy greatly enriches the book.'

 For books and free notes on Philosophy, Religon and Ethics...

 1. Through Mud and Barbed Wire: ... on opposite sides in Hell

 2. The Stretcher-bearer: ... trying to see a positive outcome

 3. The Chaplain: ... breakdown and the loss of 'God'

 4. The Problem of Action: ... finding the will to go on